 It’s hard to compare the PS5 Digital Edition and the Xbox Series S directly, since they seem to target different audiences.
 The PS5 Digital Edition is for gamers who want the latest and greatest hardware without physical discs; the Xbox Series S is for gamers who are willing to compromise on hardware, as long as they can still access a collection of great games.

-Since we haven’t tested either system firsthand, we’ll withhold recommendations for the moment.
 But remember that you’ll have to live with less powerful hardware if you choose the Xbox Series S, and extra $100 up front if you choose the PS5 Digital Edition.